BRUSSELS HILL CLIMB CHALLENGE

 10. You are free to ride up the hill as many times as you feel like it.

-A leaderboard is established each week.
+A leaderboard is established each week, for each challenge (“Road” – “Gravel”).

-A point based leaderboard is established over all hills with a grand winner announced at the end of the season.
+The point based leaderboard is established over all hills with a grand winner announced at the end of the season.
 Points for the general classification are awarded with the following rules:

-• Participation to a hill automatically awards you 200 points.
+• participation to a hill automatically awards you 200 points.

-• Your ranking on a hill gives you : 201 – #RankOnHill
+• your ranking on a hill gives you : 201 – #RankOnHill

 If you participate on a hill, you can thus cumulate a maximum of 400 points per hill for first place and a minimum of 200 for placings 201 and beyond.

 • Your worst performance will be erased at the end of the challenge.
 This “worst performance” can be a bad ranking or even a no “show”.
-It will be automatically erased after the 9th round of the challenge.
+It will be automatically erased after the 5th round of the challenge.

-• The “grande finale” counts as full part of the challenge : you’ll have to be present on Sunday 12 February to get points for the general classification.
+• The “grande finale” counts as full part of the challenge : you’ll have to be present on Sunday 18 February to get points for the general classification.

 The winner of each general classification (man / woman) will have the opportunity to get the BHCC collector “winner jersey”.